Rix565/GroundScratch/README.md

 Upload the repository zip file (Code->Download Zip) and extract it on a folder.

 Go to the newly created GroundScratch folder and modify the settings.py file.

+### YOU MUST SET THE TESTING VALUE TO FALSE IF ITS SET TO TRUE!!!!
+Or else you gonna enter the development environnement.

 If you're self-hosting the site: